tlogan/ERST/outline.md

 ## Subtyping
 - enables flexible use of data constructors without requiring users to write data transliteration to pass type checking.
 - an expression can can have strict bounds in one use case but can weaken to be used in more lenient applications.
+- General purpose automated reasoning
+    - allows reasoning about arbitrary domains defined by users' programs and type annotations.
+    - by contrast, SMT relies on domain specific theories
+    - by contrast, general proof systems can in check in general, but only automatically prove with specialized reasoning.
 - mechanisms
     - split subtyping constraint into sub problems by decomposing types, such as intersection and union.
     - when a standalone variable is found on one side of subtyping and the upper bound is inhabitable,